- Chaga can be mixed with coffee for a great-tasting cup and reduced caffeine crash.

-Many people use Chaga as a replacement for their morning cup of coffee as it delivers a similar energy-boosting effect, despite containing no caffeine.
+Many people use Chaga as a replacement for their morning coffee as it delivers a similar energy-boosting effect, despite containing no caffeine.
 Chaga is said to have a variety of health benefits, one being that it delivers a gradual release of energy, rather than an immediate spike followed by a caffeine crash.

 However, if you’d like to start incorporating Chaga into your daily routine, but you simply can’t live without that caffeine hit, it is possible to mix Chaga with coffee.
 In fact, there are even a few benefits to doing this.
 To begin with, you’ll get a great-tasting cup of coffee by combining two flavours that complement each other perfectly.